antonio-molina/getkong.org/app/plugins/hmac-authentication.md

   ASCII space ` `.

-2. If the header name is `request-line` then append the HTTP request line, otherwise append the header value.
+2. If the header name is `request-line` then append the HTTP request line(must be in ASCII format), otherwise append the header value.

 3. If value is not the last value then append an ASCII newline `\n`.
   The string MUST NOT include a trailing ASCII newline.